initialguess/CSE534_NDN_Project/fabric-ndn.md

 ::: {.cell .markdown}

-#  Named Data Networking on Farbic
+#  Named Data Networking on Fabric

 This experiment explores using NDN Data Plane Development on Fabric.
 The DPDK was developed at NIST and designed to work on commodity hardware...